rujuldwivedi/Deep-Learning-Option-Pricing/README.md

 ## Overview

 This repository presents an exploration into pricing European-style options using Physics-Informed Neural Networks (PINNs) under the Black-Scholes model and its extensions, including stochastic volatility models and jump-diffusion models.
 By leveraging deep learning, we aim to solve partial differential equations (PDEs) relevant to option pricing, offering a modern alternative to traditional numerical methods.
+The main files are named 'CodeX.ipynb' where X denotes a natural number denoting the week of progress.

 ## Project Structure